When I want to understand the history of Italy, I take a train and I go to Ravenna

 The charm of the city is also due to the beauty of its territory extending far and wide near the Adriatic.
 Nine bathing establishments with different stories and characteristics dot the coast.
 A place to walk along in summer and winter, a lovely place to see and live.

-Nature and hiking lovers trek along the Valli di Comacchio and the historic Pine forests of San Vitale and Classe and in the hinterlands the Romanesque parish churches, and the traditional enogastronomy complete the picture of a city that is wonderful to lose oneself in.
+Nature and hiking lovers trek along the Lagoons of Comacchio and the historic Pine forests of San Vitale and Classe and in the hinterlands the Romanesque parish churches, and the traditional enogastronomy complete the picture of a city that is wonderful to lose oneself in.

 HOW TO GET TO RAVENNA